Project Overview

-Learn MoreThe next phase of The Rail Park, the “Viaduct Greenway”, will convert an abandoned railroad viaduct, 6.8 acres of brownfields that run for 6/10th of a mile from Vine Street to Fairmount Avenue, into an elevated park that links diverse neighborhoods together, connecting them to downtown with an active transportation trail.
-Initial improvements that link to Phase I of The Rail Park at Callowhill Street, include environmental remediation, structural repairs, a linear trail with basic lighting and safety elements and multiple points of access, with more amenities designed in partnership with adjacent community groups.
+The next phase of The Rail Park, the “Viaduct Greenway,” will convert an abandoned railroad viaduct — 6.8 acres of brownfields that run for 6/10th of a mile from Vine Street to Fairmount Avenue — into an elevated park linking diverse neighborhoods, connecting them to downtown with an active transportation trail.
+CCD will have construction bid documents completed by fall 2026 and fundraising for construction is underway.

 The viaduct was built in the 1890s to carry passenger and freight trains into Center City and consists of steel structures, elevated filled areas and arched masonry bridges that provide spectacular views of the city.
-The last train traveled its rails in 1984, and the viaduct was abandoned to weeds and disrepair.
+After the last train traveled its rails in 1984, the viaduct was abandoned to weeds and disrepair.
+The CCD completed the transformation of Phase I of The Rail Park in 2018.
+Building on and linking to that success, CCD entered into a development agreement with the City of Philadelphia and has engaged Urban Engineers and Studio Bryan Hanes to lead engineering and landscape design.

-With much of the land around the Viaduct Greenway remaining vacant and undeveloped, the opportunity exists to add residential and light commercial development and to create a unique, mixed-use, mixed-income neighborhood that supports the aspirations of the Chinatown, Callowhill, West Poplar and East Poplar communities.
+With much of the land around the Viaduct Greenway remaining vacant and undeveloped, the opportunity exists to add residential and light commercial development and to create a unique, mixed-use, mixed-income neighborhood that supports the aspirations of Chinatown, Callowhill, West Poplar and East Poplar communities.

 To help support this important project, please consider donating to the CCD Foundation.